 We measured wood respiration during the wet season (May) and the dry season (August) of 2019 by incubation of stem cores taken from each tree for a period of 36 hours following collection.
 The wood cores were cut at the depth in the stem we had previously identified where starch is depleted (6 cm for O. leucoxylon, 8 cm for D. microcarpa and 12 cm for S. guianensis).
-The cores were sealed in cylindrical chambers and incubated in parallel for 36 hours at ambient temperature (~25C˚).
+The cores were sealed in cylindrical chambers and incubated in parallel for 36 hours at ambient temperature (~25 ˚C).
 The produced CO2 was collected in custom made glass flasks.
 We purified the total amount of collected CO2 volumetrically after cryogenic separation on a vacuum line, and the total sample volume by measuring the pressure at room temperature.
 Flask volumes were calculated individually by filling with water and weighing.
 Then we calculated the respiration rate for each sample by dividing the total amount of collected CO2 (in mg C) by the incubation time and wood volume of the incubated core segment.
+We used Wilcoxon rank test to compare respiration between seasons and between species.

-We monitored other seasonal carbon sink activities by observing leaf, flower and fruit phenology patterns, using observations made for each species at this location over the last 8 years.
+We used previous observations of leaf, flower and fruit phenology patterns to estimate other carbon source and sink fluxes such as photosynthesis and reproduction.
+These observations were made for each species at this location over the last 8 years.
 The percentage of crown coverage of young leaves, mature leaves, flowers and fruits have been recorded monthly from selected species.
 The patterns were classified in 5 categories (0, 25, 50, 75 and 100%).
-We used these data to estimate seasonal changes in the phenological data by fitting a smoothing spline model to the monthly data.
+We used these data to estimate seasonal changes in the phenological data by fitting a smoothing spline model to the monthly data (Fig S2).
+We simply used this phenological data to have an idea of the contribution of flowering and fruiting to the seasonal sink carbon fluxes but we did not measure the amount of carbon allocated to these fluxes.
+Then in relative terms we expect a higher flux of carbon to reproduction whenever there is more presences of the fruiting and flowering throughout the year.
+We report this data in the Fig S2.

-2.6.
-Data analysis

-We used a Wilcoxon rank test with paired samples to compare starch content and growth between measurement dates.
-We used ANOVA and Wilcoxon tests to compare starch content between species, storage strategies and leaf habits.
-We estimated the effect of environmental variables such as precipitation and relative humidity on the starch mass variability by evaluating differences between the group of trees measured at different values of the climatic variables.
-We compared growth with the estimated starch mass and starch changes between seasons using linear regression models.
-We used R version 3.6.1 for all calculations.

 Results

 3.1.
-Seasonality of NSC mass, growth and respiration
+Seasonality of starch mass, growth and respiration

-Starch and soluble sugar concentrations decreased radially across the sapwood from bark to pith for all species for all sampling dates.
+Starch and soluble sugar concentrations decreased radially across the sapwood from bark to pith for all species for all sampling dates (Fig. 3).
 The soluble sugars concentration was always very low (up to 2 %) for all species and we did not find significant differences between the wet and dry season of 2018 (Fig. S1).
 Therefore, they were not measured for 2019.
+For these species starch represented the 70, 85 and 90 % of the stored NSC for D. microcarpa, S. guianensis and O. leucoxylon, respectively.
+For instance, we estimated that for D. microcarpa soluble sugars represent the 15 % of the stored NSC, the other 15% was represented by neutral lipids.
+Therefore, we assumed that NSC dynamics are mainly represented by starch changes over time.